CoreyWarren/DigitalOcean_Django_Tutorial_Markdown/README.md

 #
 ## 5 - Installing MySQL Database Connector

 Lots of terminal inputs only.
 No need to keep switching programs.
-Enjoy it!
+Enjoy it! **READ THIS SECTION COMPLETELY BEFORE STARTING.**

 This could get messy, though I've prepared for that a bit.
 If my solution doesn't work, then good luck...
 ```bash